sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-workflow-mermaid.md

 Visual workflows offer several advantages:

-- Easy to understand
+* Easy to understand
-- Clearly identifies responsibility at each stage
+* Clearly identifies responsibility at each stage
-- Simplifies training of new auditors
+* Simplifies training of new auditors
-- Standardizes audit procedures
+* Standardizes audit procedures
-- Suitable for Audit Management Systems
+* Suitable for Audit Management Systems
-- Can be embedded directly in Markdown documentation
+* Can be embedded directly in Markdown documentation

 ---

 # Overview of the Village Panchayat Audit Workflow

-The audit process consists of two major phases.
+The audit process consists of two major phases:

 1. **Audit Execution**
 2. **Settlement of Audit Paras**